dogweather/stable_profile/README.md

 ## Why?

-I have a hard time getting predictable `--profile` info for my Rails app with 750 tests.
+I have a hard time getting predictable `--profile` info for my Rails app with 750 specs.
 Every time I run it, I get different results.
 I think it's because of class load order changing and test http startup.
 The specs that run first seem to take the longest.